salamdunya1/holbertonschool-system_engineering-devops/1-distributed_web_infrastructure.md

 ## Overview

-This project outlines the design of a web infrastructure that serves a website at **www.foobar.com**.
+This project outlines the design of a web infrastructure.
 It consists of three servers, each serving a specific purpose:

 - **HAProxy** as the load balancer
 - **Nginx** as the web server